Equivariant localization in supergravity: 6d Romans F(4) gauged supergravity

 where $\R^6=\oplus_{i=1}^3\R^2_i$, and as commented in the previous section only the overall orientation is fixed.
 Here we have used the fact that at a fixed point set again $|P|=S$, together with the local analysis in \cite{Alday:2015jsa} which shows that $(XS)\mid_{\mathrm{fixed}\, \mathrm{point}} \, = {(\epsilon_1+\epsilon_2+ \epsilon_3)}/{\sqrt{2}}$, in appropriate orientation conventions for each $\R^2_i$.
 Having chosen such conventions, the orientation on $\R^6$ then either agrees with the fixed orientation or not, which we write as a $\pm$ sign in \ref{6dIlocalize}.

-Remarkably, the first term in \eqref{6dIlocalize} agrees with the conjecture for the on-shell action in \cite{Alday:2014rxa}.
-This conjecture is known to hold for at least three different families of examples, including the non-rotating black hole solutions in \cite{Alday:2014fsa} (with hyperbolic space horizons).
-Given that the boundary terms are known to cancel in $4d$, $\mathcal{N}=2$ gauged supergravity, it is natural to conjecture that the same is true also for supersymmetric Romans solutions.
-Rather than show this here, we instead show that \eqref{6dIlocalize} also correctly gives the on-shell action and hence entropy of supersymmetric rotating black hole solutions in this theory.
+Remarkably, we have recovered the conjectured result for the on-shell action given in \cite{Alday:2014rxa}.
+This conjecture was known to hold for at least three different families of examples, including the non-rotating black hole solutions in \cite{Alday:2014fsa} (with hyperbolic space horizons), but here we have obtained a general proof, which goes beyond these examples.

+As a further illustration, we show that \eqref{6dIlocalize} correctly gives the on-shell action and hence entropy of supersymmetric rotating black hole solutions in this theory.
 We analyse the complex branch of supersymmetric black hole solutions studied in \cite{Cassani:2019mms}.
 The spacetime $M$ has the topology $\R^2\times S^4$, and the R-symmetry Killing vector is